santisoler/santisoler.github.io/_pages/about.md

 further the [Free Software Foundation documentation][fsf-docs].

 I'm also a [Fatiando a Terra](http://www.fatiando.org) contributor, a Python library for geophysical modeling and inversion, released under a Software Libre license.
 I encourage every scientist to leave proprietary software behind and start using Free Software on their every-day work in order to build a more open and reproducible science and promote the interaction and collaboration between scientists form all around the world.

 I'm also really into:
   * Python programming language
   * Git (simply lifesaver)
   * LaTeX (best texts you'll ever produce)
-  * Outside sports (hiking, rock climbing, biking, kayaking, etc)
+  * Outdoor sports (hiking, rock climbing, biking, kayaking, etc)

 ## Education